JohannesTheo/multi_object_datasets_torch/README.md

 'object_positions'  [33, 11, 3]          torch.float32
 ```

-> Please note that the usual `torchvision.transforms` are implemented for images and might not work as expected for sequences!
+> Please note that the usual `torchvision.transforms` are implemented for images and might not work as expected for sequences with `dim() > 4`, e.g. the `'mask'` sequence!

 ## References